Witterone/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 b) This has no interaction with the i so it appears to be O(n^2) n squared

-c) This appears to have a constant run time using recursion O(c)
+c) This appears to have a constant run time using recursion O(N)

 ## Exercise II